vaadin/router/README.md

   <h2 align="center">A client-side router for Web Components</h2>
 </p>

-Vaadin.Router is a small and powerful client-side router JS library.
+Vaadin Router is a small and powerful client-side router JS library.
 It uses the widely adopted express.js syntax for routes (`/users/:id`) to map URLs to Web Component views.
 All features one might expect from a modern router are supported: async route resolution, animated transitions, navigation guards, redirects, and more.
 It is framework-agnostic and works equally well with all Web Components regardless of how they are created (Polymer / SkateJS / Stencil / Angular / Vue / etc).

-Vaadin.Router is a good fit for developers that do not want to go all-in with one framework, and prefer to have freedom in picking the components that work best for their specific needs.
+Vaadin Router is a good fit for developers that do not want to go all-in with one framework, and prefer to have freedom in picking the components that work best for their specific needs.

 ```
 npm install --save @vaadin/router